m-lamonaca/programming-notes/DotNet/Xamarin/ViewModel.cs.md

                 field = value;

                 var args = new PropertyChangedEventArgs(nameof(Property));  // EVENT: let view know that the Property has changed
-                PropertyChanged?.Invoke(this, args);  // Ivoke event to notify the view }
+                PropertyChanged?.Invoke(this, args);  // Invoke event to notify the view }
         }
     }